QuantAMMProtocol/quantammsim/docs/source/introduction.rst

 * **Balancer Pools**: Traditional constant-weight geometric-mean AMM pools as implemented in `Balancer`_.
 * **CowAMM Pools**: Pool that require post-trade quoted prices match the trade execution price, as described in `this paper`_ and implemented in the `CowAMM`_ DeFi protocol.
+* **Gyroscope Pools**: Pools that use elliptical curves as the trading function, able to provide concentrated liquidity within price bounds while still having a smooth trading function and fungible liquidity.

 Runners
 ~~~~~~~